 Nasal Septal Perforation

 Instances of nasal septal perforation have been reported in patients following the intranasal application of beclomethasone dipropionate.
-There were no instances of nasal septal perforation observed in clinical trials with QNASL Nasal Aerosol.
+There were no nasal septal perforations reported during clinical trials in the indicated dose of QNASL 80 mcg Nasal Aerosol administered as 320 mcg once daily in adults and adolescents.
+There was one report of nasal septal perforation observed in the dose-ranging pediatric clinical trial.

 Impaired Wound Healing

 Because of the inhibitory effect of corticosteroids on wound healing, patients who have experienced recent nasal septal ulcers, nasal surgery, or nasal trauma should not use QNASL Nasal Aerosol until healing has occurred.

 Use of intranasal and inhaled corticosteroids may result in the development of glaucoma and/or cataracts.
 Therefore, close monitoring is warranted in patients with a change in vision or with a history of increased intraocular pressure, glaucoma, and/or cataracts.